HTML to Framer: What You Can and Cannot Import cover image

 Moving HTML to Framer is a question that comes up often for teams that have an existing static site and want to use Framer's visual editor going forward.
 The short answer: Framer does not support importing full HTML pages directly, but there are practical workflows to get your content into Framer projects.

-If you need the reverse — exporting a Framer site to HTML — use the Framer to HTML exporter instead.
+If you need the reverse — exporting a Framer site to HTML — use the Framer to HTML converter instead.

 What Framer Supports Today